ycpcs/cs482-spring2021-RT/syllabus.md

 ### Additional Course Description for YCAS Radio Telescope Project

-This semester (Spring 2021) will be a continuation of the work that was accomplished by the five CS481 Radio Telescope teams from Fall 2021 (and the previous Radio Telescope teams).
-Those teams continued the design and development of various software components for the York County Astronomical Society (YCAS) Radio Telescope, which is being developed in collaboration with the 2020-2021 Radio Telescope Engineering Capstone team.
+This semester (Spring 2021) will be a continuation of the work that was accomplished by the five CS481 Radio Telescope teams from Fall 2021 (and the previous Radio Telescope teams), in coordination with the 2020-2021 Radio Telescope Capstone Engineering team.
+The Radio Telescope teams will continue the design and development efforts for the various software components for the York County Astronomical Society (YCAS) Radio Telescope.
 This project is being developed under the direction of the course instructor(s), members of the sponsoring organization (YCAS), recent York College Engineering and Computer Science graduates, and local industry partners.

 There are currently five teams of 1-4 people each, working in a coordinated fashion to develop the entire Radio Telescope software suite.
 The five teams are:<br>
-	* **Team Jupiter:** Control Room Windows Application (C#, .NET, possibly Azure)<br>
+	* **Team Jupiter:** Control Room Windows Application (C#, .NET, possibly Azure)
-	* **Team Luna:** Cross-Platform (Android & iOS) Mobile Application (React, JavaScript, Java)<br>
+	* **Team Luna:** Cross-Platform (Android & iOS) Mobile Application (React, JavaScript, Java)
-	* **Team Mercury:** Back-End Server, Database,and AWS<br>
+	* **Team Mercury:** Back-End Server, Database,and AWS
-	* **Team Saturn:** Simulation, Visualization, and Virtualization (C#, .NET, Unity)<br>
+	* **Team Saturn:** Simulation, Visualization, and Virtualization (C#, .NET, Unity)
-	* **Team Venus:** Front-End User Interface Website (Kotlin, Spring, Java, JavaScript)<br>
+	* **Team Venus:** Front-End User Interface Website (Kotlin, Spring, Java, JavaScript)

 The standard user interface for the Radio Telescope is a web-based GUI.
 The mobile application, website, and control room application interface with the Control Room application via the back-end server and database.
-The simulation, visualization, and virtuliazation components, (and optionally, an operational scale model of the radio telescope) can all substitute for the physical radio telescope, and will also be used as educational tools by YCAS.
+The simulation, visualization, and virtuliazation components, (and optionally, an operational scale model of the radio telescope) can all substitute for the physical radio telescope through a common Radio Telescope interface, and will also be used as educational tools by YCAS.

 You will be working in close coordination with the Radio Telescope Engineering Capstone Team.
 As such, the leader of each CS Senior Design team is required to attend the Engineering Capstone Team's status meetings and Milestone Presentations and Demos.
 Some of the presentations and demos will likely be collaborative efforts betweeen the CS Senior Design Teams and the Engineering Capstone Team.

 The Radio Telescope Engineering Capstone Team Drives (Capstone I and II) have been shared with you - you can view all of their accumulated information.
-It is not, however, open for you to create or edit content.
+Those drives are not, however, open for you to create or edit content.
 You may use their work, but whatever content you do use, you must cite or reference the source.

 Prerequisites
 -------------